 Top quality dining

 In 2018, the region had 28,900 restaurants, with 60% of them serving traditional cuisine.
 Culinary excellence has always been an important element for our chefs and restaurant owners.
-It's both the quality and quantity of our local products that explain the gourmet reputation of Lyon and of the region, with 94 Michelin-starred chefs in 2019 (2nd region behind Paris Ile-de-France), including nine 3-star chefs: Paul Bocuse, Georges Blanc, Régis Marcon, Anne Sophie Pic (the only woman with 3 stars in France!)
+It's both the quality and quantity of our local products that explain the gourmet reputation of Lyon and of the region, with 94 Michelin-starred chefs in 2020 (2nd region behind Paris Ile-de-France), including eight 3-star chefs: Georges Blanc, Régis Marcon, Anne Sophie Pic (the only woman with 3 stars in France!)
 Emmanuel Renaut, Michel Troisgros, René and Maxime Meilleur, Yannick Alléno and Laurent Petit.